 Justin Haynes (2003) received a fiction fellowship from the Fine Arts Work Center in Provincetown and a Djerassi Fiction Fellowship from the University of Wisconsin-Madison.
 He is an assistant professor at Randolph-Macon University.

-Lily Hoang (2006) teaches in the MFA program at New Mexico State University, where she is Associate Professor / Director of the Creative Writing Program and Prose Editor for Puerto del Sol.
-She is the author of four books: Unfinished (collection, Jaded Ibis, 2011), The Evolutionary Revolution (novel, Les Figues Press, 2010), Changing (novel, Fairy Tale Review Press, 2009), Invisible Woman (StepSister Press, 2010), Parabola (Chiasmus Press, 2009), and the e-novel The Woman Down the Hall (Lamination Colony, 2008).
+Lily Hoang (2006) has joined the MFA program at the University of California, San Diego as an associate professor of literature, creative writing.
+She is also editor of Jaded Ibis Press and Executive Editor of HTML Giant, and was a summer 2017 Mellon Scholar at Rhodes University in South Africa.
+Hoang is the author of numerous books, including A Bestiary (Cleveland State University Poetry Center, 2016), Multifesto: A Henri d'escan Remix (novel, Spuyten Duyvil, 2013), Invisible Women (StepSister Press, 2010), Unfinished (Jaded Ibis, 2011), The Evolutionary Revolution (Les Figues Press, 2010), Changing (Fairy Tale Review Press, 2009), Invisible Woman (StepSister Press, 2010), Parabola (Chiasmus Press, 2009), and the e-novel The Woman Down the Hall (Lamination Colony, 2008).
 Changing received a PEN Open Books Award in 2009.
-With Blake Butler, she edited 30 Under 30 (Starcherone Books, 2011) and with Joshua Marie Wilkinson, she edited The Force of What’s Possible: Writers on the Avant-Garde and Accessibility (Night Boat Books, 2014).
-Her short fiction has appeared in PEN/America, Lamination Colony, Wigleaf, Squid Quarterly, Notre Dame Review, NAP, and the anthologies My Mother She Killed Me, My Father He Ate Me: Contemporary Fairy Tales (Penguin), Haunted Legends (Tor Books), and Best of the Web 2010 (Dzanc Books).
+She is also the author of three chapbooks, The Coupon Thief (The Cupboard, 2016), On rats and tigers (Essay Press, 2015), and Mockery of a Cat (Mudluscious Press, 2009).
+With Blake Butler, she edited 30 Under 30 (Starcherone Books, 2011) and with Joshua Marie Wilkinson, edited The Force of What’s Possible: Writers on the Avant-Garde and Accessibility (Night Boat Books, 2014).
+Her short fiction has appeared in Banango Street, The Spectacle, PEN/America, Lamination Colony, Wigleaf, Squid Quarterly, Notre Dame Review, NAP, and the anthologies My Mother She Killed Me, My Father He Ate Me: Contemporary Fairy Tales (Penguin), Haunted Legends (Tor Books), and Best of the Web 2010 (Dzanc Books).
+Her poetry has been published in Gulf Coast, decomP, Wigleaf ,and others.
 She was nominated for the Pushcart Prize twice in 2008.
 She can sometimes be found virtually at htmlgiant.com.

 Andrew Hughes (1995) is the arts and entertainment editor of the South Bend Tribune in Indiana.